 "They'll be fine, though?"

 "Yes.
 She's going to need to stay here for awhile, of course."
-Madam Pomfrey then sighed.
-"And unfortunately I am going to have to inform Albus about her condition."
+Madam Pomfrey then sighed heavily, a somber look on her face.

-"Severus—" She stopped when he gave her a sharp look.
-"Toby," she corrected soon after.
-"Her original idea may not be salvageable now, but she has something new to research that I'd imagine her professor would find just as fascinating as that.
-In fact," she sighed.
-"I've taken the liberty of speaking to her professor already."
+"While her original idea may not be salvageable now, she has something new to research that I'd imagine her professor would find just as fascinating as that.
+In fact," she stood a little taller, "I've taken the liberty of speaking to her professor already."

 "You did what?"